iqquee/monnify-go/README.md

 ## Authorize Bulk Transfer
 Use this to authorize bulk transfer
 ### Use this object payload to implement the AuthorizeBulkTransfer() method
-Note: The Reference field is the unique reference for a single transaction
+Note: The Reference field is the unique reference for a bulk transaction
 ```go
 type AuthorizeTransferReq struct {
 	Reference         string `json:"reference"`